 • Why I Stayed, Too: A Husband’s Focus on God Saves His Marriage, written by Trent Coroy

-There’s a book written by Pastor Tim Savage titled, “No Ordinary Marriage.”
-In it, he gives an important “principle of matrimony” that I’d like you to prayerfully consider.
-He believes (and I do too) that we are to approach our marriage and live it out for the glory of God.
+On this same issue, there’s a book written by Pastor Tim Savage titled, “No Ordinary Marriage.”
+In it, he gives an important “principle of matrimony” that we’d like you to prayerfully consider.
+He believes (and we do too) that we are to approach our marriage and live it out for the glory of God.

 “Most Christian marriages are patterned after the world, with a few threads of Christianity woven in.
 Couples know certain Bible verses.
 But few practice the Word of God and use it as the defining standard for their lives.
 If you want your marriage to become all that God intended, dig deeply into His Word.
 Let it become the source of your lives together.
 Pray for one another that you’ll abide together in Christ.”